linuxserver/docker-mods/README.md

 1. In the container's docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:swag-dbip`

    If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:swag-dbip|linuxserver/mods:swag-mod2`
+2. Recreate the container to apply the changes.
-2. Add the following line to `/config/nginx/nginx.conf` under the `http` section:
+3. Add the following line to `/config/nginx/nginx.conf` under the `http` section:

    ```nginx
    include /config/nginx/dbip.conf;
    ```
-3. Edit `/config/nginx/dbip.conf` and add countries to the blocklist / whitelist according to the comments, for example:
+4. Edit `/config/nginx/dbip.conf` and add countries to the blocklist / whitelist according to the comments, for example:

     ```nginx
     map $geoip2_data_country_iso_code $geo-whitelist {